zenvia/zenvia-openapi-spec/spec/info/description.md

 # Authentication

 ## Token
-To use this API you need to send the API token with every request.
+To use this API you need to send the API token in every request.

-The token needs to be sent with the HTTP header 'X-API-TOKEN'.
+The token needs to be sent in the HTTP header 'X-API-TOKEN'.

 Example:
 ```X-API-TOKEN: hKp94crjv9OF3UGrCpSXUJw1-UYHhRvLKNLt```